Spelling Tutor Trial Results

-Spelling Tutor is an online literacy intervention for pupils aged 6 years to assist with spelling.
-It uses spaced repetition to ensure spellings are stored in the long-term memory and easy to recall.
+Spelling Tutor is an online intervention for pupils aged 6 years and over to improve their spelling.
+It uses spaced repetition to ensure spellings are stored in the long-term memory and are easy to recall.

-- The intervention is suitable for pupils having English as an Additional Language, with a significant number making 5.5 RG.
+- The intervention is suitable for pupils having English as an additional language.

-Feedback from teaching staff and pupils was positive.
+- Feedback from teaching staff and pupils was positive.
 The pupils found it easy to play.
-They needed minimal input from teaching staff and are responsible for marking their own work.
+They needed minimal input from teaching staff.

 Improvement in Spelling Age after Playing for 3 Months